-To encourage early learning, the State Library will partner with the University of Denver, Colorado Libraries for Early Literacy, the High Plains Library District, the Aurora Public Library, the Pikes Peak Library District, the Lake County Public Library, Reach Out and Read Colorado, Colorado Bright Beginnings, Colorado Humanities’ Motheread/Fatheread, and Nurse-Parent Partnership Colorado, to plan for Project SPELL: Supporting Parents in Early Literacy through Libraries.
+To encourage early learning, the State Library partnered with the University of Denver, Colorado Libraries for Early Literacy, the High Plains Library District, the Aurora Public Library, the Pikes Peak Library District, the Lake County Public Library, Reach Out and Read Colorado, Colorado Bright Beginnings, Colorado Humanities’ Motheread/Fatheread, and Nurse-Parent Partnership Colorado, to plan for Project SPELL: Supporting Parents in Early Literacy through Libraries.

 “We are so pleased that the Colorado State Library has received a National Leadership Grant for Project SPELL,” said Eugene Hainer, Assistant Commissioner of the Colorado Department of Education.
 “The findings from the project will go far to help libraries and other organizations focused on early education in Colorado and across the nation to reach parents with the crucial message of early literacy.”

 Research has shown that low-income students often arrive at kindergarten without the academic and social skills they need to succeed.
 Early learning programs can ensure all children are ready to start school and learn to read.
-Despite major public and private investments over the past decades, more than 80 percent of children in poverty nationwide are not reading at grade level by the third grade.
+Despite major public and private investments over the past decades, more than 80% of children in poverty nationwide are not reading at grade level by the third grade.
 This sets these students up for failure in the later grades, fueling achievement gaps and dropout rates.